 Emotional Bait Hook

-Production notes: indie-pop or sad-pop, 80-95 BPM, 8-12s, one piano or guitar pad under a vocal whisper, slow build to confession on syllable 5-6.
+Production notes: indie-pop or sad-pop, 80-95 BPM, 8-12s, one piano or guitar pad under a vocal whisper, slow build to a confession on syllable 5-6.

 [Hook]